axibase/atsd/api/data/series/smooth.md

 ## Overview

 Smoothing is a transformation that reduces the noise in an underlying time series.
-Unlike [period aggregation](aggregate.md) which returns a new regularized series, smoothing maintains the original timestamps.
+Unlike [period aggregation](aggregate.md) which returns series with new timestamps set to period start times, the smoothing transformation retains the original timestamps.

 For each timestamp in the underlying series, the smoothed value is calculated in two steps:

 * A sequence of preceding samples up to the current timestamp is retrieved from the underlying series.
-This sequence ends with the current sample and is called a **rolling window**.
+This sequence ends with the current sample and is called a **rolling** (or sliding) window.
-* A new value at the current timestamp is calculated by applying a smoothing function to the retrieved sequence.
+* A new value at the current timestamp is calculated by applying a smoothing function, such as average, to the retrieved sequence.

+Supported smoothing functions:

+* `AVG`: Average
+* `COUNT`: Count
+* `SUM`: Sum
+* `WAVG`: Weighted Average
+* `WTAVG`: Weighted-time Average
+* `EMA`: Exponential Moving Average

 The size of the rolling window is based on either time duration or the number of samples.
 Window size is controlled by the `interval` and `count` settings.